rationalpointofview/rpov/_posts/2016-07-09-mental-model-engineering-feedback-loops.md

     George Soros in [The Alchemy of Finance](https://www.amazon.com/Alchemy-Finance-George-Soros/dp/0471445495/ref=sr_1_1?ie=UTF8&qid=1468051982&sr=8-1&keywords=soros+alchemy) mentions about theory reflexivity, once market is trapped in reflexivity, the market trend became certain.

-    The attribution of theory of reflexivity could be just positive feedback
+    The attribution of theory of reflexivity could be just positive feedback:

+    the output of rising stock price/currency prices feedback to the input, the general publics psychology, generate the desire to chase profit -> buy the uptrend-> rising stock price/currency prices.

+    you got the idea.

     [butterfly effect](https://upload.wikimedia.org/wikipedia/commons/thumb/5/5b/Lorenz_attractor_yb.svg/400px-Lorenz_attractor_yb.svg.png)

-    John Gribbin in [Deep Simplicity: Bringing Order to Chaos and Complexity] argues Chaos, could be just positive feedback + uncertain initial starting position
+    John Gribbin in [Deep Simplicity: Bringing Order to Chaos and Complexity] argues Chaos, could be just positive feedback + uncertain initial starting position;